Teach Pilates

 Pilates and yoga

-Yoga is only performed on mats and Pilates can be done on both mat and exercise machines.
+Yoga is only performed on mats, and Pilates can be done on both mats and exercise machines.

-The similarity in Pilates and Yoga is that both demand alignment of body, maintain balance and flexibility and help in developing core strength of the body.
-Obviously both also improves your blood circulation and oxygen level in your body.
+The similarity in Pilates and Yoga is that both demand alignment of the body, maintain balance and flexibility and help in developing core strength of the body.
+Obviously, both also improve your blood circulation and oxygen level in your body.

 The difference in Pilates and yoga (besides the origin difference as Pilates was created by Joseph Pilates in mid 1900s and Yoga originated 5,000 years ago in India mainly for spiritual growth) are many.

-• Yoga is only performed on mats and Pilates can be done on both mat and exercise machines.
+• Yoga is only performed on mats, and Pilates can be done on both mats and exercise machines.

-• In Pilates your focus is to build strength to body leaving the mind and soul aspect
+• In Pilates, your focus is to build strength in the body, leaving the mind and soul aspect

-• In Yoga you need to first know and learn the breath rhythm and control where as in Pilates it is secondary part.
+• In Yoga, you need to first know and learn the breath rhythm and control whereas in Pilates, it is a secondary part.

-• Pilates wants to engage more on your muscles and limbs where as Yoga wants you to engage in mind, body and soul.
+• Pilates wants to engage more of your muscles and limbs, whereas Yoga wants you to engage in mind, body and soul.

-• Performing yoga takes you to a higher realm in life and promotes more relaxed mind.
+• Performing yoga takes you to a higher realm in life and promotes ma ore relaxed mind.

-In yoga, there are a combination of standing poses, seated poses, and poses lying down and some yoga poses involve inversions (upside down) So knowing the differences between the two workouts will answer your question as what classes to offer at your yoga studio: Pilates or Yoga or Both.
+In yoga, there is a combination of standing poses, seated poses, and lying down, and some yoga poses involve inversions (upside down).
+So knowing the differences between the two workouts will answer your question as to what classes to offer at your yoga studio: Pilates, Yoga or Both.

 Know Your Target Audience